Elmiron Use and Eye Symptoms: A Patient History Perspective

 Frequently Asked Questions

-What is Elmiron and what is it used for?
+What is pigmentary maculopathy and how is it diagnosed?

-Is there evidence that Elmiron causes pigmentary maculopathy?
+What evidence links Elmiron to pigmentary maculopathy?

 Does submitting information create an attorney-client relationship?